 …would allow a friction igniter to be inserted into the top of the grenade.
 These igniters for the Model 1913 were made of bronze and had a delay of either five or seven seconds, depending on which fuse was used (they originally would have had red markings to differentiate between the two).
 A brass wire inserted in the top of the igniter, flattened and serrated once inside (see inset) and dipped in a glass, manganese dioxide and potassium chloride solution, was embedded in a friction block containing the ignition compound; the wire, when pulled, would scrape through the block, igniting the compound, the delay would then burn through, followed by a flash from the bottom of the igniter to set off the main explosive within the grenade (and hence my use of the term ‘igniter’ for these fuses).

-Pulling the loop (long gone now, but you can see an example on the fuse pictured below which is not, by the way, a fuse for the Model 1913) on the priming wire at the top of the igniter could be difficult for cold and wet hands, so soldiers were issued with a wrist lanyard (insets above) with a snap hook to pull the wire, and the countdown would begin.
+Pulling the loop (long gone now, but you’ll see an example in the shot of a fuse coming up shortly) on the priming wire at the top of the igniter could be difficult for cold and wet hands, so soldiers were issued with a wrist lanyard (insets above, diagram below) with a snap hook to pull the wire, and the countdown would begin.
 There was no requirement for a detonator.

-Actually this is not a fuse for a grenade at all, although it could, and was, used to detonate them.
+And here’s an example of a loop, although this fuse is not a fuse for the Model 1913.
+Actually this is not a fuse for a grenade at all, although it could be, and was, used to detonate them.
 I will explain all in a later post.
 Back to the Model 1913.

 The Kugelhandgranate Model 1913 proved quite successful during the early months of the war, particularly as its igniter was designed to be impervious to changes in humidity, a common problem, it seems, with earlier grenades.